-If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, the principal, or another school employee as soon as possible to obtain assistance and intervention.
+If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or legal guardian to notify a teacher, school counselor, the principal, or another school employee as soon as possible to obtain assistance and intervention.
 The administration will investigate any allegations of bullying or other related misconduct.
-IDEA will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.
+IDEA will also provide notice to the legal guardian of the alleged victim and the legal guardian of the student alleged to have engaged in bullying.
 Reports of potential bullying may be submitted anonymously.